 Scalping in the Stock Market

-Scalping in the stock market is limited to official market hours and typically occurs on highly liquid and volatile stocks.
-Important points for stock scalping:
+Scalping in stock market trading is limited to official exchange hours and is usually performed on high-volume and volatile stocks.

 - Specific Trading Hours: Trades can only be made during official stock exchange hours;